Removing a div with Greasemonkey

 the mobile story

-The story for mobile is a bit trickier: the Greasemonkey add-on is not yet available for Firefox on Android as far as I can tell.
-However, there is an alternative add-on, the Unified Script Injector.
-Even though the add-on claims to have only limited support for Greasemonkey scripts, it did the job for this simple script.
-Once you have installed the add-on, you can add new user scripts by opening a URL to such a script when the url ends with "user.js".
-To install the div-remover script you can click here and the script will be installed.
-For me this does the job, although the removing of the div is a bit slower than in the desktop version, meaning I still see the banner for a second or so.
+For mobile a slightly different approach is needed: the Greasemonkey add-on is not yet available for Firefox on Android as far as I can tell.
+However, there is an alternative extension, the Unified Script Injector (USI).
+Even though the extension claims to have only limited support for Greasemonkey scripts, it did the job for this simple script.
+Once you have installed the extension, you can add new user scripts by going to the FireFox menu, open Extensions -> USI, choose 'create new userscript' and paste the content of the user script.
+I'm sure similar solutions are available for other mobile browsers, but I haven't tried this myself.

 related blogs: